kbaklaev/tot/README.md

 # New Features!

-  - added registration and authorization
+  - added registration and authorization (fake auth with testuser@planktonics.ru:qwerty)
   - work chat and chat for flood

 ### Tech